aws/aws-sdk-js-v3/clients/client-wafv2/README.md

 <p>You can make calls using the endpoints listed in <a href="https://docs.aws.amazon.com/general/latest/gr/waf.html">WAF endpoints and quotas</a>. </p>
 <ul>
 <li>
-<p>For regional applications, you can use any of the endpoints in the list.
+<p>For regional resources, you can use any of the endpoints in the list.
 A regional application can be an Application Load Balancer (ALB), an Amazon API Gateway REST API, an AppSync GraphQL API, an Amazon Cognito user pool, an App Runner service, or an Amazon Web Services Verified Access instance. </p>
 </li>
 <li>
-<p>For Amazon CloudFront applications, you must use the API endpoint listed for
+<p>For Amazon CloudFront, you must use the API endpoint listed for
 US East (N. Virginia): us-east-1.</p>
 </li>
 </ul>